suleymanyolcu/algorithms-lab-huai-24/README.md

 ## License

-This repository is licensed under the .
+This repository is licensed under the GNU General Public License v3.0.

 ---